corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-In practice, what this means is removing nullable properties is possible.
-However, removing non nullable properties isn’t because a node receiving a message containing a serialized form of an object with fewer properties than it requires for construction has no capacity to guess at what values should or could be used as sensible defaults.
-When those properties are nullable it simply sets them to null.
+You can *only* remove nullable properties.
+The framework simply sets them to `null`.
+Removing non-nullable properties is impossible.
+If a node receives a message containing a serialized form of an object that has fewer properties than it requires for construction, it can't determine sensible defaults.

-## Reordering Constructor Parameter Order
+## Reordering constructor parameter order

-Properties (in Kotlin this corresponds to constructor parameters) may be reordered freely.
-The evolution serializer will create a mapping between how a class was serialized and its current constructor parameter order.
+You can reorder properties (in Kotlin, this corresponds to constructor parameters) freely.
+The evolution serializer maps the class's serialization to its current constructor parameter order.
 This is important to our AMQP framework as it constructs objects using their primary (or annotated) constructor.
-The ordering of whose parameters will have determined the way an object’s properties were serialised into the byte stream.
+The ordering of that constructor's parameters determined the way an object’s properties were serialized into the byte stream.

-For an illustrative example consider a simple class:
+For an illustrative example, consider a simple class:

 {{< tabs name="tabs-11" >}}
 {{% tab name="kotlin" %}}